JCastro1986/MechaCar_Statistical_Analysis/README.md

 - The significance level should be taken as 5% to mitigate type 1 error.
 - Take multiple samples to have points of comparison.
 - Test on one sample test of the mean of the samples if they correspond to the population.

+ Neccesary data

+- We need the most data available posible to analyze and project trends.
+- The best is to have at least 10 years of information with specific location that is expressed to take it into consideration.
+- We need to understatnd big event that will affect our data.
+Take into consideration Covid-19 phase that hit the automovil industry, as well as other factors suchs as war, oil price increases, etc.